 - currently/previously in a helping role supporting others with mental health issues (students and retired helpers are welcome too)

-If you’d like to do an interview, email me at mentalhealthathome (at) gmail (dot) com, and let me know what makes you a wounded healer.
+If you’d like to do an interview, get in touch at mentalhealthathome (at) gmail (dot) com, and let me know what makes you a wounded healer.

 Past wounded healer interviews